Table of Contents (click to expand)

 Honduran Milk Snake

-The Honduran milk snake can be found native to Costa Rica and it derives its name from the place it is most commonly found in Honduras.
-They inhabit low to medium elevations of the sub-tropical rainforest and grassland, usually among the leaf litter present on the ground.
+The Honduran milk snake is native to Honduras, Nicaragua, and northeastern Costa Rica, taking its name from the country where it is most commonly encountered.
+It inhabits low to medium elevations of sub-tropical rainforest and grassland, usually among the leaf litter on the forest floor.

 Being so close to the equator, the climate in their habitat sustains less seasonal variation.
-These snakes are found from sea level up to 5,000 feet in higher mountainous terrain.
+These snakes are found from sea level up to roughly 1,500 m (about 5,000 ft) in higher mountainous terrain.
 They are the most bred kind of milk snake in captivity and are to a certain extent on the easier side of handling.

 Eastern Milk Snake